 iProov, a U.K.-based company specializing in mobile security and identity, has won a fintech competition organized by Citi in Singapore that its founder hopes will lead to globally scalable business.

-Andrew Bud, CEO of iProov, says the acknowledgement “provides a level of enhanced access to the organizations represented”, which in addition to Citi include Clifford Chance, MasterCard, Microsoft, Monetary Authority of Singapore and PwC.
+Andrew Bud, CEO of iProov, says the acknowledgment “provides a level of enhanced access to the organizations represented”, which in addition to Citi include Clifford Chance, MasterCard, Microsoft, Monetary Authority of Singapore and PwC.

 “This will allow us to build a relationship, which should lead to serious commercial activity,” he told DigFin.
 Although the company signed its first customer in 2014 (clients include BBC and Britain’s tax authority, as well as banks), its business has been limited to northern Europe.